pronob1010/wedevs_confidential/readme.md

 # WeDevs Confidential

 ## Description
 WeDevs Confidential is a Chrome extension to manage the visibility of the Job menu option in WeDevs HR.
-It includes a confirmation dialog for accessing the Job tab and offers settings through a popup interface.
+It hides the Job menu option based on user settings and displays a confidential message when the Job tab is hidden.

 ## Setup